We find people.

 Tracing

-A standard trace includes various restricted database searches, property and company searches, and other remote enquiries.
+A standard trace includes restricted database searches, property and company searches, and other remote enquiries.
+If unsuccessful we can suggest some further steps.

 Surveillance